MohamedFouad71/MohamedFouad71/README.md

 ## 🎯 About Me

 Passionate **Software Engineer** with a strong foundation in **.NET development**, cloud technologies, and DevOps.
 I have worked on full-stack projects following clean coding principles and best practices.
-Currently pursuing my degree while gaining hands-on experience through internships and professional training.

 I'm dedicated to building scalable, efficient applications and continuously expanding my technical expertise across the full development stack.